Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Exact universal functionals

 \section{Exact universal functionals}

 There are two different exact interaction energy universal functionals which are useful to consider.
-Both are exact in the sense that both yield the exact ground state interaction energies within the given (possibly finite) basis we have chosen to work with and both are universal in the sense that they are valid for any non-local one-body potential in that basis.
-It is important to realise that a narrower definition of `exact' might be used, in which only the functional for the Coulomb interaction in the complete basis is deemed exact as in Refs \citep{Gritsenko2018, GritsenkoWangKnowles2019} seems to be intended.
-Although, such a view does not appreciate the generality of the framework of 1RDM functional theory.
-In particular, that 1RDM functional theory can be well defined in any finite basis, as opposed to density functional theory (DFT) \citep{GiesbertzRuggenthaler2019}.
+Both are exact in the sense that both yield the exact, i.e.\ full configuration interaction, ground state interaction energy within the given (possibly finite) basis we have chosen to work with and both are universal in the sense that they are valid for any non-local one-body potential in that basis.
+It is important to realise that a narrower definition of `exact' might be used, in which only the functional for the Coulomb interaction in the complete basis is deemed exact as in Refs~\cite{Gritsenko2018, GritsenkoWangKnowles2019} seems to be intended, although such a view does not appreciate the generality of the framework of 1RDM functional theory.
+In particular, it neglects the fact that 1RDM functional theory can be well defined in any finite basis where `exact' corresponds to the full CI solution, as opposed to density functional theory (DFT)~\cite{GiesbertzRuggenthaler2019}.

 The difference between these functionals lies in their mathematical properties.
 Most notable are their different domains and convexity properties.
 The first exact universal 1RDM functional useful for our purposes was proposed by Levy~\cite{Levy1979}